Kas (cycling team): Kas–Kaskol team

-1980s Kas team
+1980's Kas team

 In 1985 Kas returned as a co-sponsor of the French-based Skil–Sem team run by French directeur sportif Jean de Gribaldy.
 The following year Kas took over as title sponsor from Skil and the Kas jersey returned but the team remained French-based.
 However, the team rode more Spanish races to satisfy the new sponsor.
 In 1986, Sean Kelly improved on his ninth place in the 1985 Vuelta a España by coming third, winning the points jersey at the Vuelta for the third time.
 Kelly also won the Tour of the Basque Country and the Volta a Catalunya.

 The team had further success in 1986 with Kelly, who was the World's number 1 rider during this period, winning 'monument' classics Milan–San Remo and Paris–Roubaix, with Acácio da Silva who won the Züri-Metzgete, and with the Swiss cyclo-cross champion, Pascal Richard.

 In January 1987 de Gribaldy died in a car crash.
 After that the team became Spanish-based.
 In the 1987 Vuelta a España, Kelly led with three days to go when he had to withdraw due to injury.
 He won the event in 1988, Kas' last win in the Vuelta.
 After 1988 the team stopped as the team owner died in 1988 and Kas retired from sponsorship.

 Kas also sponsored several Spanish cyclo-cross riders in 1980, 1993 and 1994.